Cannabinoid Hyperemesis Syndrome

 Cannabinoid hyperemesis syndrome (CHS) is a condition that leads to repeated and severe bouts of vomiting.
-It is rare and only occurs in daily long-term users of marijuana (cannabis).
-Usually marijuana and other cannabinoids decrease nausea and vomiting, but in some high frequency long-term users, marijuana has the opposite effect.
+It is rare and only occurs in daily long-term users of marijuana.

-Marijuana is the dried leaves, flowers, stems, and seeds from the Cannabis sativa plant.
-Hashish is made from the concentrated resins of the Cannabis satvia's female flower.
 Marijuana has several active substances.
-These include tetrahydrocannabinol (THC) and related chemicals.
-These bind to molecules found in the brain.
+These include THC and related chemicals.
+These substances bind to molecules found in the brain.
 That causes the drug “high” and other effects that users feel.

 Marijuana is the most widely used illegal drug in the U.S. Young adults are the most frequent users.
-A small portion of these people develop CHS.
-It usually only happens in people who have regularly used marijuana for several years.
+A small number of these people develop CHS.
+It often only happens in people who have regularly used marijuana for several years.
 Often CHS affects those who use the drug at least once a day.

 What causes cannabinoid hyperemesis syndrome?

 Marijuana has very complex effects on the body.
 Experts are still trying to learn exactly how it causes CHS in some people.

 In the brain, marijuana often has the opposite effect of CHS.
 It helps prevent nausea and vomiting.
 The drug is also good at stopping such symptoms in people having chemotherapy.